openghg/openghg/README.md

 ## Use HUGS

-A simple graphical interface to the HUGS service is available in the `HGUS_interface.ipynb` notebook within the `user/notebooks` directory.
+A simple graphical interface to the HUGS service is available in the `HUGS_interface.ipynb` notebook within the `user/notebooks/interface` directory.
 Please scroll down until you see the 'Scroll to here' text and then do Cell -> Run All Above from the toolbar.
 A simple GUI that allows interaction with functions running on the cloud should appear.